kurtykak/Network-automation-telnet-python/README.md

 # Network-automation-telnet-python

 These scripts are part of my Network automation development.
-The goal was to start automating network tasks with in the easiest possible way.
+The goal was to start automating network tasks  in the easiest possible way.
 Telnetlib was the perfect choice, with cost of no traffic encryption.
 Scripts include:

 1. Using telnetlib to connect to a Cisco device
 2. Create VLAN using telnetlib and python